jtrollkarl/DaggerExample/README.md

 The project itself is a simple app which fetches and parses JSON data containing South Park episodes.
 The user can save/delete episodes to a favourites list, as well as view specific episode details.

-Checkout the full article here: https://moducode.com/blog/android-tutorial-dagger-kotlin/
+Check out the full article here: https://moducode.com/blog/android-tutorial-dagger-kotlin/